scardine/linda/README.md

 Linda Lo is a recruiter from oDesk (is she aware that her name means "pretty" in Portuguese?).

-As part of a recruitment proccess I received the following assignment:
+As part of a recruitment proccess I got the following assignment:

 > This should take you less than 20 minutes to reply.